-Revenue from contracts for the provision of professional services is recognised by reference to the stage of completion when the stage of completion, costs incurred and costs to complete can be estimated reliably.
-The stage of completion is calculated by comparing costs incurred, mainly in relation to contractual hourly staff rates and materials, as a proportion of total costs.
+Revenue from for the provision of services is recognised by reference to the stage of completion when the stage of completion, costs incurred and costs to complete can be estimated reliably.
+The stage of completion is calculated by comparing costs incurred as a proportion of total costs.
 Where the outcome cannot be estimated reliably, revenue is recognised only to the extent of the expenses recognised that are recoverable.